Mental Health Reform along with our 75 member organisations call on the Government to invest

 Support people to navigate the system and vindicate their rights by hiring mental health advocates

-Support the C&V sector to continue providing essential mental health services
+Support the community and voluntary sector to continue providing essential mental health services

 Invest in the Individual Placement and Support (IPS) approach to help people with mental health difficulties get back to work